emusb-device

 The clocking system can be different between devices.

-9. If the Power personality is enabled, the System Idle Power Mode must be Active or CPU sleep.
+10. If the Power personality is enabled, the System Idle Power Mode must be Active or CPU sleep and HP profile is selected for System Active Power Profile.

 STEP 3: Write the code in main.c.